erebos12/software_testing/general_test_concept/readme.md

 ## Good Unit Tests as Foundation
 - Unit tests are fast and cheap compared to Service/UI tests – so do a lot of them!
 - Test the behavior of the unit, not the execution of lines!
+- The tests becomes the first cosnumer of yoour code !
 - Recommendation for better unit tests is **Test-Driven-Development**
     - First write the test, then the production code and then refactor
     - Better interfaces, better tested code and safer maintainability later